Gainflow Fitness Tracking App Logo

 Can I use it on my iPad / tablet?

 Absolutely.
-The web tracker is fully responsive β€” works great on iPad, Android tablets, and Chromebooks.
-Many lifters with iPads at the gym prefer web over the iPhone app for the bigger screen.
+The web tracker is fully responsive, works great on iPad, Android tablets, and Chromebooks.
+Many lifters with iPads at the gym prefer web over the iPhone app for the bigger screen, and never install the mobile app at all.

 What if I lose internet mid-workout?

-Your current routine and last session are cached locally β€” you can finish logging, and everything syncs when you're back online.
-For guaranteed offline gym sessions, mobile app is more reliable.
+Your current routine and last session are cached locally, you can finish logging, and everything syncs when you're back online.
+For guaranteed offline gym sessions in places with zero signal, the mobile app is more reliable.

 Can I import my Hevy or Strong data into the web tracker?

-Yes β€” full CSV import works in the web version, same as mobile.
+Yes, full CSV import works in the web version, same as mobile.
 Auto-detects format (Hevy, Strong, Gainflow).
 Read the dedicated guides: import from Hevy Β· import from Strong.

 Can I install the web version as an app on my phone?

-Yes β€” Gainflow web is a PWA (Progressive Web App).
-Open it in your phone browser, tap the share/menu icon, choose "Add to Home Screen" (iOS) or "Install app" (Android).
-Acts like a native app from there.
+Yes, Gainflow web is a PWA (Progressive Web App).
+The full step-by-step is in the PWA install section above (covers iOS, Android, desktop).
 Note: AI Video Analysis still requires the actual mobile app from the App Store / Google Play.

 What browsers are supported?

-Chrome, Safari, Firefox, Edge, Brave, Opera β€” all modern browsers from the last 3 years.
+Chrome, Safari, Firefox, Edge, Brave, Opera, all modern browsers from the last 3 years.
 No Internet Explorer support (it's been dead for years anyway).

 The Bottom Line

-If you've been holding off because you don't want yet another mobile install β€” just open the browser version.
+If you've been holding off because you don't want yet another mobile install, just open the browser version.
 Track your next workout in 30 seconds.
-Decide later if mobile is worth it.
+Decide later if you want to upgrade to the full mobile experience.
 Either way, it's free, your data stays yours, and you own how you train.

-Track Your Next Workout β€” No Install Needed
+Track Your Next Workout, No Install Needed

 Open Gainflow in your browser.
 Log in in two seconds.
-Free forever β€” full progressive overload tracking, PR detection, and Hevy/Strong import.
+Free forever, full progressive overload tracking, PR detection, and Hevy/Strong import.
 Add mobile later if you want AI form check.

 Try in Browser Download Gainflow online workout tracker on the App Store Get Gainflow web workout tracker on Google Play